 Is it any good?

-CALL ME CLAUS serves up standard holiday fare: The world will end if Santa doesn't save Christmas in time.
+CALL ME CLAUS serves up standard holiday fare -- the world will end if Santa doesn't save Christmas in time -- but that's about it.
 The predictable story gets where it needs to go, with a few heartwarming moments and very little real suspense along the way.
 Abrupt cuts to black (where commercials would have been) is a bit disruptive to the streaming format.
 The real strength of the movie is the way it presents a positive, multiracial society with African-Americans at the forefront, making it a worthwhile holiday choice.
 But the contrived plot, flat acting (although adequate, none of the veteran cast members really shines), and dated, made-for-TV format keep it out of the pantheon of great holiday movies.

 Families can talk about...

 Families can talk about Christmas spirit.
 What does it really mean?
 Which characters in the movie (besides Santa) show Christmas spirit?

 This movie shows a lot of familiar things about Santa.
 Does it show you any parts of his life or story that are new to you?

 Do you think Lucy will make a good Santa?
 Why, or why not?